3 Nutrition Tips for Increased Physical Activity

 Snacks should contain 10-15g of protein

-When you eat can be just as important as what you eat.
-Proper meal timing can enhance your energy levels, optimize recovery, and improve your overall performance.
+Lastly, when you eat can be just as important as what you eat.
+Coordinating your meals & snacks within in the day in accordance to your workout can you to enhance your energy levels, optimize recovery, and improve your overall performance.

-Pre-Workout Nutrition: This will provide sustained energy for your workout.
-Whether it is a meal or a snack, it should typically be high in carbohydrates low in fat and moderate in protein & fibre to give you energy without giving you a stomach ache.
+What to eat before a workout: This will provide sustained energy for your workout.
+Whether it is a meal or a snack, it should typically be high in carbohydrates, low in fat and moderate in protein & fibre to give you the energy you need to sustain your workout without giving you a stomachache!

-Post-Workout Nutrition: Refuel your body after exercise with a meal or snack made from a combination of protein and carbohydrates.
-This can help replenish to glycogen stores (carbohydrates) and support muscle recovery (protein).
+What to eat after: Refueling your body after exercise with a meal or snack is important to help you properly your replenish to glycogen stores (carbohydrates) and support muscle recovery (protein).

 While these tips can serve as a helpful guide, everyone’s nutritional needs are quite unique.
 Factors such as age, gender, weight, fitness goals, lifestyle and health conditions can influence your dietary requirements.
 Therefore, it is always best to consult with a dietitian (book a session today!) who can provide personalized guidance tailored to your specific needs.